MenxLi/pody/docs/pody-cli.md

 The latter method is more flexible and allows you to switch between different servers easily.

 ## Make requests
+The most basic usage of the utility is to make requests to the Pody API.
 The usage mostly follows folloiwing pattern:
 ```sh
 pody [METHOD] [ROUTE] [OPTIONS...]